Fascism in the United States

-Fascism in the United States is an expression of fascist political ideology that dates back over a century in the United States, with roots in white supremacy, nativism, xenophobia and violent political extremism.
-Although it has received less scholarly attention than fascism in Europe, particularly Nazi Germany, scholars say that far-right authoritarian movements have been a part of the politics of the United States for a long time.
+In the United States, fascist political ideology dates back over a century, with roots in white supremacy, white nationalism, nativism, xenophobia, and far-right political extremism.
+It has received less scholarly attention than fascism in Europe, particularly in Nazi Germany and Fascist Italy.
+Scholars say that far-right authoritarian movements have been a part of the politics of the United States for a long time.

-Scholars believe that early 20th-century groups such as the Ku Klux Klan and domestic proto-fascist organizations that existed during the Great Depression were the originators of fascism in the U.S. These groups flourished during periods of social and political unrest.
-Alongside homegrown movements, German-backed political organizations worked to influence U.S. public opinion towards the Nazi cause during World War II.
+Contributors to Fascism in America: Past and Present have traced the history of fascism in the United States to early 20th-century movements including the Ku Klux Klan and domestic proto-fascist organizations that emerged during the Great Depression.
+Alongside homegrown movements, German-backed political organizations worked to influence U.S. public opinion toward the Nazi cause during World War II.
 After the U.S.'s formal declaration of war against Germany, the U.S. Treasury Department raided the German American Bund's headquarters and arrested its leaders.
 Both during and after World War II, Italian anti-fascist activists and other anti-fascist groups played a role in confronting these ideologies.
+Ideologies associated with American fascist factions include Christian nationalism, Christian supremacy, homophobia, antisemitism, and Nazism.

-Events such as the 2017 Charlottesville rally have exposed the persistence of racism, antisemitism, and white supremacy within U.S. society.
-The resurgence of fascist rhetoric in contemporary U.S. politics, particularly under the administration of Donald Trump, has highlighted the persistence of far-right ideologies, and it has also rekindled questions and debates about the history of fascism in the United States.
+Events such as the 2017 Charlottesville rally have demonstrated the persistence of racism, antisemitism, and white supremacy within U.S. society.
+The resurgence of fascist rhetoric in contemporary U.S. politics, particularly under the administration of President Donald Trump, has highlighted the endurance of far-right ideologies, and it has also rekindled debate about the history of fascism in the United States.

 Early origins

-The origins of fascism in the United States date back to the 19th century with roots in slavery in the Antebellum South and the Confederacy, the subsequent passage of Jim Crow laws in the American South, the rise of the eugenicist discourse in the U.S., and the intensification of nativist and xenophobic hostility towards immigrants.
-During the early 20th century, several groups that have been classified as fascist organizations by contemporary historians were formed in the United States – a prominent organization is the Ku Klux Klan.
+The origins of fascism in the United States date back to the 19th century with roots in slavery in the Antebellum South and the Confederate States of America, the subsequent passage of Black Codes and Jim Crow laws in the American South, the rise of the eugenics movement in the U.S., and the intensification of nativist and xenophobic hostility toward immigrants.
+During the early 20th century, several groups that have been classified as fascist organizations by contemporary historians were formed in the United States—a prominent organization is the Ku Klux Klan.

+Early Proto-Fascist Movements

+While it is impossible to classify early nativist movements in the United States, such as the Native American Party of 1845 and the Know Nothings, as being outright fascist because their existence predated the invention of the term "fascism" by decades, many of their beliefs strongly aligned with the tenets of fascism.
+The Know Nothings glorified the Protestant Anglo-Saxon cultural, racial, and religious identity of the United States, which they believed was under attack from the mass influx of immigrants who were different from them.
+In accordance with their nativist policies, mainly defined by an "us versus them" mentality, the Know Nothings demonized Catholics and immigrants, and they also called for their removal from both the public and professional spheres.
+Furthermore, the Know Nothing movement's heavy-handed approach to intimidation, often through the use of violence, mirrored the methods which fascists would employ in the future.